AXIOM 1 Foundational Axiom of Variety and Control

 Publications

 Below are articles, conference papers, theses and sundries relating to Variety Dynamics.
-These are typically as pre-prints or drafts.
+These are typically as pre-prints.
 The final published versions are available from the publishers described in the references.

 2023